redtexts/texts/gorter_1920_open_letter_to_lenin.md

 With fraternal greetings,

 H. GORTER.

-[^note-1]: *From the "Wildcat" introduction:* To some extent, Gorter's arguments have contributed to the emergence of the ideology known as "Councilism", whose basic positions can be roughly summarised as follows:

-	i.
-The Russian Revolution was inevitably capitalist due to the undeveloped nature of the country. ii.
-All political organisations are reactionary.
-	iii.
-Elected workers' councils are the only organisations which can defend the interests of the working class.

-	But it was by no means inevitable that Gorter's views should have suffered from these distortions at the hands of the counter-revolution.

 [^note-19]: It is true that England has no poor peasants to support capital.
 But the middle class is correspondingly greater, and is united with capitalism.
 By means of this advance guard the English proletariat shows how it wants to fight: alone, and against all classes of England and its colonies.
 And exactly like Germany again: by setting an example.
 By founding a Communist Party that rejects parliamentarism, and that calls out to the entire class in England: let go of parliament, the symbol of capitalist power.
 Form your own party and your own industrial organisations.
 Rely on your own strength exclusively.